 To operate your evaporative cooler at maximum efficiency – that is, at optimal cooling potential – the evaporative media needs to be completely wet.
 Visually that means it is a uniform dark brown in the back from the water with no visible streaks of dryness.
 This is where the pump does its part by distributing water evenly.
 Without the pump running, the evaporative cooler will not produce cool air; it will only blow around the warm air in the building just like a regular shop fan.
 As the fan pulls hot air through the saturated evaporative cooling media, the water evaporates and the air temperature is lowered.

 The pump also works in conjunction with the Liquid-Level Indicator (LLI) – a safety feature that automatically shuts off the pump when there isn’t enough water in the reservoir – ensuring the pump does not fail.
-In fact, for Portacool portable evaporative coolers a red light will come on to let you know when this mechanism has turned on and your pump has shut off.
+In fact, for Portacool portable evaporative coolers, a red light will come on to let you know when this mechanism has turned on and your pump has shut off.
 That is your cue to add water.
-If you are running your product connect to a garden hose this should not be an issue, but if you are running on the reservoir alone it could happen.
+If you are running your product connects to a garden hose this should not be an issue, but if you are running on the reservoir alone it could happen.

-Running the pump not only allows for cool air production, it also eliminates water becoming stagnant in the reservoir.
+Running the pump not only allows for cool air production, but it also eliminates water from becoming stagnant in the reservoir.
 This can deter the creation of bacteria and build up in the water that flows through your cooler.